zhufuyi/sponge/README.md

 </div>

 **Sponge** is a powerful development framework that integrates `automatic code generation`, `Gin and GRPC`.
 Sponge has a rich set of code generation commands, and the generated different functional codes can be combined into a complete service (similar to how artificially broken sponge cells can automatically reassemble into a new complete sponge).
-From code generation, development, testing, API documentation to deployment, one-stop project development greatly improves development efficiency and reduces development difficulty, implementation of "low-code way" development projects.
+Sponge provides one-stop project development (code generation, development, testing, api documentation, deployment), it greatly improves development efficiency and reduces development difficulty, develop high-quality projects with a "low code approach".

 <br>